 You did say that.
 "How do you know I won't" is saying that.

 I didn't mean it that way.
 This just...it hurts.
 I'm lonely.
 You're the only person I've been with since Roger.
 Other men ask me out all the time and I tell them no. And I can't even tell them it's because there's someone else, that it's because I love you.
-Because I want you.
-Our goddamned secret—I did that with Roger; I swore never to do it again.
+I want you but it's our goddamned secret—I did that with Roger; I swore never to do it again.
 And now at night I'm alone in my bed, thinking of you.

 Yeah, me too.
 So I need to go.
 And I'd like your blessing.